Chapter 19.30

 Cross references: Water quality, Chapter 16.45 FWRC; parking and storage of outdoor equipment, FWRC 19.125.170.

-(1) FWRC 19.30.080 through 19.30.110 specify when and under what circumstances certain nonconformances must be corrected.
-If a nonconformance must be corrected under this section, the applicant must, as part of the application for any development permit, submit all information that the city reasonably needs to review the correction.
-In addition, the city will not issue a certificate of zoning compliance or permit occupancy until the correction is made.
+(1) This chapter specifies when and under what circumstances nonconformances must be corrected.
+If a nonconformance must be corrected under this chapter, the applicant must, as part of the application for any development permit, submit all information that the city reasonably needs to review the application for compliance with this chapter.
+The city may withhold, at the discretion of the director, all land use, building permit, other approvals, and/or issuance of the certificate of occupancy until the required conformance is achieved.

 (2) If FWRC 19.30.060 applies to a specific nonconformance, the provisions of this section do not apply to that same nonconformance.